jmcmahon443/nvidia-jetson-competition/README.md

-# nvidia-jetson-competition
+# beats-by-jetson
-This is the software for the AI Bass Drum Pedal entry to the 2018 NVIDIA Jetson Developer Competition.
+This is the software for the AI Bass Drum Pedal "Beats by Jetson" entry to the 2018 NVIDIA Jetson Developer Competition.

 ## Workstation installation
 1. Make sure Python is installed: `which python`.